krzygorz/update-fmt/README.md

 ${execpi 3600 ~/.local/bin/update-fmt}$color
 ```

-Do not set the refresh interval too low as it will unnecessairly load the Arch mirrors.
+Do not set the refresh interval too low as it will unnecessarily load the Arch mirrors.

 ## Screenshot